 To be eligible for any Borrin Foundation Fellowship, Award or Scholarship, you must have either NZ Citizenship or NZ Permanent Residency or demonstrate a significant commitment to living and working in New Zealand.

 Each Fellowship, Award and Scholarship has specific eligibility criteria.
 See the information for the individual programme for more information:

 Do I need a law degree to be eligible for individual funding?

 You must have a law degree to be eligible for our Fellowships – this includes the Justice Fellowship, Women Leaders in Law Fellowship and Borrin Foundation – Community Law Fellowship.
+For the travel and learning awards postgraduate students of law who do not have a Bachelor’s degree in law are also eligible.
 If you do not have a law degree but are working close to the law, you might consider applying for our project funding.

-For our Travel and Learning Awards, and the Borrin Foundation – Ngā Pae o te Māramatanga Postgraduate Scholarship, see the individual awards for specific eligibility criteria.
+For our Travel and Learning Awards, Borrin Foundation Te Pae Tawhiti Postgraduate Scholarship, and the Borrin Foundation – Ngā Pae o te Māramatanga Postgraduate Scholarship, see the individual awards for specific eligibility criteria.